 Charles K. Rowley

-was Professor of Economics at George Mason University; Director of the Program in Economics, Politics and the Law at the James M. Buchanan Center for Political Economy; and General Director of The Locke Institute.
+Charles K. Rowley was a Research Fellow at the Independent Institute and a Member of Board of Advisors for The Independent Review; Professor of Economics at George Mason University; Director of the Program in Economics, Politics and the Law at the James M. Buchanan Center for Political Economy; and General Director of The Locke Institute.
 He received his doctorate from the University of Nottingham.

 Professor Rowley was past President of the European Public Choice Society, and he taught at the University of Nottingham, University of York and University of Newcastle upon Tyne before migrating from England to the United States in 1984.
 He was Founding Editor of the International Review of Law and Economics (1981-87) and then jointly edited Public Choice (with Robert D. Tollison).